idroot45/catetan/_posts/2019-12-19-takumi-minamino-has-signing-a-four-and-half-year-contract.md

 “But I never thought I would be able to play in this team and I’m really happy about it.
 I’m looking forward to it.”

-{% include figure alt="Takumi Minamino signs for Liverpool" caption="Takumi Minamino signs for Liverpool (Image: Nick Taylor/Liverpool FC via Getty Images)" %}
+{% include figure image_path="/assets/images/takumi-minamino.jpg" alt="Takumi Minamino" caption="Takumi Minamino signs for Liverpool (Image: Nick Taylor/Liverpool FC via Getty Images)" %}

 Minamino scored 64 goals in 199 appearances for Salzburg having arrived from Cerezo Osaka in January 2015.